SineVFX/CreativeLightsDoc/VFXParameters.md

 * **Dummy Cam** - Camera used for fake Depth Rendering.
 * **Effect** - VFX Graph of the prefab.
 * **Material** - Fake Depth material.
+* **Update Custom Pass Materials** - Property only available in HDRP.
+When updating the renderers during gameplay, you need to update them in CustomPass too, it can be done by checking this bool, or by calling the "UpdateCustomPassParameters()" function.

 ### Holo:
 ![image](https://github.com/SineVFX/CreativeLightsDoc/assets/37494885/7b6f0c54-6c98-48bf-8d7e-dd37f4866af4)